aalokor/patientor_full/README.md

-# patientor_full
+# Fullstack Patientor

-CI/CD build for fullstack part 9 patientor app.
-Backend and frontend are in the same git project and mongodb added for funsies.
-(Mongodb was horrible with typescript :D)
+CI/CD build for Fullstack Part 9 Patientor app.
+The app is connected to MongoDB.
+Running on Render at: [Patientor App](https://patientor-hv5v.onrender.com/).